yuchi518/LC-clibs/mmo/README.md

-# mmo - C library
+# **mmo** library
-Provide an C object architecture, the architecture includes many features: life cycle management, serialization, inheritance, etc.
+Provide an objective architecture, this architecture includes many features: life cycle management, serialization, inheritance, virtual function, runtime type casting, etc.

 ### Version
 0.0.1

-### Integrate `mmo` library into your project
+### Integrate **mmo** library into your project
 1. Most functions are implemented in macros or static inline functions, you should set `platform`, `dybuf` and `mmo` folders as include directories.